 - make a clicking sound whilst feeding

-- dribble milk out of their mouth due to poor seal
+- dribble milk out of their mouth due to a poor seal

 - cough/splutter/choke at the breast